kingchemagnussonhr-sudo/Owasp-hci-cognitive-layer/13-CV00-Adaptativ-Loop.md

 Because the loop operates across sessions and phases, effective mitigation requires controls at multiple points.
 No single intervention is sufficient.

-### Layer 1: Fluency interruption
+### Layer 1: Cognitive Forcing Functions

-Introduce deliberate friction in AI-user interaction to prevent automatic processing fluency from accumulating unchecked.
-This includes: uncertainty markers in outputs, explicit source attribution requirements, and periodic prompting for independent verification.
-The goal is to keep the interaction above the threshold that triggers metacognitive monitoring.
+Introduce strategically placed, task-specific interruptions in AI-user interaction to prevent automatic processing fluency from accumulating unchecked.
+This is distinct from indiscriminate friction: research on Desirable Difficulties (Bjork and Bjork, 2020) shows that constant disruption degrades task performance and increases cognitive fatigue without improving metacognitive calibration.
+The goal is not to make the interaction harder overall, but to insert specific decision points that require the user to engage System 2 evaluation before proceeding.

+Concrete mechanisms include: uncertainty markers tied to specific output types rather than applied uniformly; explicit source attribution requirements at decision-relevant junctures; and structured verification prompts at session boundaries rather than within individual exchanges.
+Critically, effective Cognitive Forcing Functions require an active response from the user, such as summarising a counterargument or identifying an alternative framing, rather than a passive acknowledgement that can be dismissed without cognitive engagement.
+The underlying principle is that Cognitive Forcing Functions should interrupt fluency at the points where miscalibration risk is highest, not throughout the interaction.

 ### Layer 2: Query breadth monitoring

 Track the breadth of questions a user asks across sessions.
 A measurable narrowing in query diversity, relative to baseline or control, is a detectable indicator of reference frame shift.
-This is the most directly operationalisable metric for loop-level drift.
+This is a promising candidate for an operationalisable metric for loop-level drift.

+The empirical basis for this layer is grounded in Information Foraging Theory (Pirolli and Card, 1999), which describes how users navigate information environments by balancing exploitation of known sources against exploration of new ones.
+A user in an adaptive loop progressively shifts from foraging behaviour, seeking novel framings and alternative sources, toward consuming behaviour, extending and confirming the established shared context.
+This transition from foraging to consuming is measurable through query log analysis and provides an observable signal of reference frame shift before the user is aware of it.

 ### Layer 3: External calibration requirements